maeda6uiui/Mechtatel/Misc/mechtatel-hello-test-infra/README.md

 In the `env/sandbox` directory, run the following commands:

 1. `terraform init`
+2. Set the `ssh_cidr` variable
+   1. One way to set it is via environment variable: `export TF_VAR_ssh_cidr="xxx.xxx.xxx.xxx/32"`
+   2. You can only connect via SSH from that IP address
-2. `terraform plan -out sandbox.tfplan`, check if the plan is shown as expected
+3. `terraform plan -out sandbox.tfplan`, check if the plan is shown as expected
-3. `terraform apply sandbox.tfplan`
+4. `terraform apply sandbox.tfplan`

 ### Install an NVIDIA driver